Update:

 |---|

-Most watches follow the layout shown below (this example is from an Epix Pro Gen 2).
-If these controls don’t match your watch or you need more help, visit the Garmin support page here.
+Most watches follow the layout shown below.
+This example is from an Epix Pro Gen 2.
+If your watch controls differ, check the Garmin support page here.

-As of V3.0.0, watches with more screen real estate will now give tidal estimates based on the "Rule of Twelfths".
-This is exactly as it sounds - an estimate.
-See Wikipedia: Rule of Twelfths for more info here
+As of V3.0.0, watches with more screen space can show tidal estimates using the "Rule of Twelfths".
+This is an estimate only and should not be relied on for navigation.

-- Improve graphs to also reflect estimate tidal speed at a glance
+- Improve graphs to show estimated tidal speed at a glance

 - On start-up, search for today's tide in the cache and display it automatically